fish520/dir-walker/README.md

 The following rules come as a good coding style, which we should keep in mind to get rid of something Illogical:

-1. calling `resume` right after `step` is useless, you should delay it in nextTick.
+1. calling `resume` right after `step` is useless, you should delay it in `process.nextTick`.
-2. calling `step` right after `pause` is useless, you should delay it in nextTick.
+2. calling `step` right after `pause` is useless, you should delay it in `process.nextTick`.
 3. One `step` call followed by another in a synchronous code is useless.

-These are what comes with asynchronous operation, and not supposed to be regarded as bugs.
+_These are what comes with asynchronous operation, and not supposed to be regarded as bugs._

 ## Features may be added next